StergiosF/WorldWise/README.md

 [![Homepage Preview](/public/app_preview.png)](https://worldwise-stergios.netlify.app)

-WorldWise is a travel-tracking web application that allows users to log their journeys and view the places they visit on an interactive map.
-Users can explore detailed information about each city or country they’ve been to.
+WorldWise is a travel-tracking web application that allows users to log their journeys and view their destinations on an interactive map.
+Users can also explore detailed information about each city or country they’ve visited.

 ### Features